Vocal Health Tips for Fall and Winter

 Post by: Peter Bosgraaf

-I am incredibly passionate about vocal health and understanding the physical changes that occur when the temperature begins to drop.
+I am incredibly passionate about vocal health and understanding the physical changes that occur when the temperature begins to drop in fall and winter.
 I spent most of my life in Wisconsin where the cold season can last for 6-7 months.
 After 40 years, I made the decision to move to Florida for a new job opportunity.
 It was an incredible experience for me, that first year, not having to deal with a dry throat, sinus issues, and the yearly cold or flu.
 So, how do we as a singer take care of our voice during the cold dry weather, and how can we continue those habits throughout the whole year of voice lessons?
 I have some helpful resources for you below that will answer all those questions and give you insight into how important general health is to all vocalists.

 The following is an amazing two-part blog on Vocal Health Tips for Fall and Winter by Nicole G, a voice teacher in Seattle, Washington.
 Part One discusses the importance of hydration, sleep, posture, and cell phone use.
 Part Two of the blog discusses the importance of using a humidifier, vocal overuse, late night eating, sore throats, and overall stress.
 All these things can be a factor in our vocal health and overall performance throughout the year.
 However, we need to take special precautions in the colder dry months to make sure that we are hydrating, getting enough moisture in our systems, and de-stressing during the busy holiday season.